FZzzz/FluidSimulation/README.md

 *Postion-based Fluid Simulation*

 ## Introduction
-This project is an example of the basic Position-ased Fluid(PBF) simulation.
-Comparing with traditional SPH fluid simulation, PBF has better stability over different timesteps and faster computation speed.
+This project implemented Position-ased Fluid(PBF) simulation with referencing to Unified Particle Physics for Real-time Applications published by Macklin and his fellow.
+Comparing with traditional particle-based fluid simulation, PBF has better stability over different timesteps and faster computation speed.

-The solver I used here is a Jaccobian-fasion solver, which allows us to compute position changes concurrently.
-The implementation uses OpenMP for neighborhood searching and SPH computation with 8 dynamical scheduled threads.
-The neighbor searching algorithm is based on spatial hashing table.
-By cutting the whole space into grids and using hashing function to get the coordinate of neighbors, it cutted off useless comparisons and futhrer increase the performance of whole searching process.

-In near future, the simulation will be computed by GPU by exloiting the architechture of shared memory and higher degree of parallelization.

 ## Result